Hyyote/In-depth-Windows-tweaking/README.md

 ## 2. Windows Tweaks

-   - First, install a version of Windows you like, it can be a stock install or a custom one, however I really dislike having a lot of things running in the background in the first place, so I recommend one that is pre-tweaked such as my NTLite builds or Tiny11.
+   - First, install a version of Windows you like, it can be a stock install or a custom one, however I really dislike having a lot of things running in the background in the first place, so I recommend one that is pre-tweaked such as my NTLite builds or Tiny11

-   - Install Windows without internet connection until you ensure all the update services and automatic driver updates are disabled.
+   - Install Windows without internet connection until you ensure all the update services and automatic driver updates are disabled

-   - Disable audio enhancements in the sound control panel.
+   - Disable audio enhancements in the sound control panel
 <br>

 **Import a power plan**<br>